 The final LARP for Section 2 Part A was approved by ADB on 30 October 2014 and is currently in process of implementation.
 Contracts are being signed with affected persons and are registered in public registry as it is required by Georgian legislation.
 Affected people are getting compensation paid to their bank accounts within a reasonable time.
-As to the December 31, 2016 the agreements were concluded and signed for the purchase of 216 out of 244 affected properties.
-Negotiations with affected persons are ongoing.
-It shall be noted, that MDF provides assistance to the affected persons in land registration process.
+As of the end of December 2017 the agreements were concluded and 241 privately owned properties were acquired out of total 244.
+LARP implementation process is ongoing.